 - ¼ teaspoon black pepper

-- Combine water, lentils, ½ teaspoon salt, and bay leaf in a medium saucepan; bring to a boil.
+- Combine vegetable broth, lentils, and bay leaf in a medium saucepan; bring to a boil.
 Reduce heat, and simmer 25 minutes.
-Remove from heat, do NOT drain, and set aside.
+Remove from heat, add ½ teaspoon salt, do NOT drain, and set aside.

 - Heat 1 tablespoon oil in a large skillet over medium-high heat, swirling to coat pan.
 Add yellow onion and red onion and sauté, stirring occasionally, until golden brown, about 20 minutes.
 If onions start to cook too quickly, add about ¼ cup water to slow the cooking and allow caramelization.
 Add carrot, and rosemary, and sauté 10 minutes or until browned.

 - While vegetables cook, pierce sweet potato with a fork or knife several times, and place on a microwave-safe plate.
-Heat on high in the microwave about 5 minutes or until cooked through.
-Cut cooked sweet potato into 1-inch dice.
+Heat on high in the microwave about 5-10 minutes or until cooked through.
+Cut cooked sweet potato into about 1-inch dice.
 Set aside.